sergius/klarna-chat/README.md

  1. `Login(username: String, ref: ActorRef)`: The login request is satisfied with the following conditions:
     * The user is not trying to login with already existing username
-    * The user is not already logged in (with a different username) only one session per user is permitted.
+    * The user is not already logged in (with a different username), only one session per user is permitted.

     If any of these conditions are not satisfied, a `LoginError(error: String)` message is received by the client (the app, not the user)